-Problem Probable Cause What to Do Crosscuts not accurate at 0° and 45° miter.
+Problem Probable Cause What to Do osscuts not accurate at and 45° miter.
 Looseness between column tube and column support.
 Go to Alignment of the Blade Adjusting Elevation.
 Crosscut travel not square with fence.
 Go to Alignment of the Blade Squaring Crosscut Travel.
 Column is loose in support.
 Go to Alignment of the Blade Adjusting Elevation.
 Arm not indexing properly.
 Go to Maintaining Your Saw Adjustments for Wear, Miter Lock.
 Carriage assembly loose on arm.
 Go to Alignment of the Blade Squaring Blade to Table for Ripping.
 Looseness between yoke and carriage assembly.
 Go to Maintaining Your Saw Adjustments for Wear, Swive Lock.
 Sawdust between workpiece and fence.
 Keep front table clean.
 Fence not straight.
-Replace fence.
-Saw cuts at slight bevel (not 90° to table).
+Replace fence. cuts at slight bevel t 90° to table).
 Work table not properly leveled.
-Go to Alignment of the Blade, Leveling Front Table.
-Blade not square to table Go to Alignment of the Blade, Squaring Blade to Table for Crosscutting.
+Go to Alignment of the Blade Leveling Front Table.
+And Spager Andrew Colored Agrass.
+The spage were Andrew Spager Agrass.
+The spage were Andrew Spager Agrass.
+The spage was a spage of the spager Agrass.
+The spager Agrass and the spager Agrass.
+Blade not square to table.
+Go to Alignment of the Blade, Squaring Blade to Table for Crosscutting.
 Carriage Bearings Loose Go to Alignment of the Blade, Squaring Blade to Table for Ripping.
 Bevel lock loose.
 Go to Maintaining Your Saw, Adjustments for Wear, Bevel Lock.